 Our service can give you information, carry out case work, advocate on your behalf and signpost you to other relevant services.

 Worried about someone sleeping rough?

 Torbay End Street Homelessness Campaign is a partnership of local groups working to end street homelessness.
-If you are worried about someone who is rough sleeping there is now a telephone number for the public or any organisation to call and pass on their concerns so that the person can receive help.
-It is 01803 217890.
-The number is available 24 hours a day and the information will be passed to the outreach team.
+If you are worried about someone who is rough sleeping and wish to pass on your concerns so that the person can receive help, you can email details to email@example.com or call 01803 208093.
+The number is available 24 hours a day and the information will go straight to the outreach team.
 This number is already being used regularly by members of the public to report people they are concerned about and has led to some good outcomes for people.
 The Police are also making sure that all officers are aware of the number.